metrumresearchgroup/pmplots/README.md

 Function reference
 ==================

-Please see [inst/examples/everyfunction.md](https://ghe.metrumrg.com/software/pmplots/blob/master/inst/examples/everyfunction.md) for a comprehensive listing of functions and their corresponding output.
+Please see <a href="https://ghe.metrumrg.com/software/pmplots/blob/master/inst/examples/everyfunction.md">inst/examples/everyfunction.md</a> for a comprehensive listing of functions and their corresponding output.